aiidateam/aiida-common-workflows/docs/source/workflows/base/relax.rst

   The complete list of supported options is: ‘none’,‘positions’, ‘volume’, ‘shape’, ‘cell’, ‘positions_cell’, ‘positions_volume’, ‘positions_shape’ (substitute with corresponding Enum).
   Each name indicates the physical quantities allowed to relax.
 For instance, ‘positions_shape’ corresponds to a relaxation where both the shape of the cell and the atomic coordinates are relaxed, but not the volume; in other words, this option indicates a geometric optimization at constant volume.
   On the other hand, the ‘shape’ option designates a situation when the shape of the cell is relaxed and the atomic coordinates are rescaled following the variation of the cell, not following a force minimization process.
-  The term “cell” is short-hand for the combination of ‘shape‘ and ‘volume’.
+  The term "cell" is short-hand for the combination of ‘shape‘ and ‘volume’.
   The option ‘none’ indicates the possibility to calculate the total energy of the system without optimizing the structure.
   Not all the described options are supported by each code involved in this work; only the options ‘none’ and ‘positions’ are shared by all the eleven codes.
   To explore the supported relaxation types for each implementation an inspection method is available: